Humanitarian principles

-There are a number of meanings for the term humanitarian.
-Here, humanitarian pertains to the practice of saving lives and alleviating suffering.
-It is usually related to emergency response (also called humanitarian response) whether in the case of a natural disaster or a man-made disaster such as war or other armed conflict.
-Humanitarian principles govern the way humanitarian response is carried out.

-Humanitarian principles are a set of principles that governs the way humanitarian response is carried out.
-The principle is central to establishing and maintaining access to affected populations in natural disasters or complex emergency situations.
-In disaster management, compliance with the principles are essential elements of humanitarian coordination.
-The main humanitarian principles have been adopted by the United Nations General Assembly under the resolution AG 46/182.
-The four guiding principles are Humanity, Neutrality, Impartiality and Independence.
+Humanitarian principles are a set of four principles that governs the way humanitarian response is carried out: humanity, impartiality, neutrality, and independence.
+They govern humanitarian actors' conduct and provide the foundation for humanitarian action.

+Humanitarian principles are central to establishing and maintaining access to affected populations in natural disasters or complex humanitarian crises.
+They are derived from the fundamental principles of the Red Cross Movement and have practical operational relevance.
-Defining principles

-The core principles are defining characteristics, the necessary conditions for humanitarian response.
+The four humanitarian principles have been adopted by the United Nations General Assembly under the resolution 46/182 of 1991 and the resolution 58/114 of 2004.
+They are defining characteristics and necessary conditions for humanitarian action.
 Organizations such as military forces and for-profit companies may deliver assistance to communities affected by disaster in order to save lives and alleviate suffering, but they are not considered by the humanitarian sector as humanitarian agencies as their response is not based on the core principles.

-Core humanitarian principles
+List of humanitarian principles

 Humanity

 The principle of humanity means that all humankind shall be treated humanely and equally in all circumstances by saving lives and alleviating suffering, while ensuring respect for the individual.
 It is the fundamental principle of humanitarian response.

 The purpose of humanitarian action is to protect life and health, and ensure respect for human beings.
 It also promotes mutual understanding, cooperation, friendship and peace among all people.
 According to the International Federation of Red Cross and Red Crescent movement, the principle of humanity includes: